Join the thousands of schools who have enjoyed an Education Group workshop.

 Ask an expert a question about a workshop.

-As an alternative to African drumming during Black History Month and suitable at any time of year, the workshop involves every child decorating their own wooden African mask and learning our African Mask Dance.
+Especially popular during Black History Month and suitable at any time of year, every child decorates their own wooden African mask.
+On day two they use their creations to learn our African Mask Dance.

 Each mask has been carefully sculpted from Albesia wood.
 Grown in community smallholdings, Albesia trees can grow to 70ft within four years of germination and are very sustainable.